Winter Gold: Development

-Spaans stated that the team wanted to avoid on-ralis gameplay when developing games that are played over FMV backgrounds such as Star Wars: Rebel Assault, with the staff coming up with a track-system that made possible to construct an infinite number of courses out of eight distinct parts and having similar frames on each sequence to use as a transition into a new track section.
-Spaans also stated that it was difficult merging characters into the backgrounds but Mørkrid claimed that "the game would have never been" without the involvement of Spaans, Stevenson and Endre Endresen.
-Maniacs of Noise member Jeroen Tel was responsible for both music and sound.
+Spaans said that the team wanted to avoid on-rails gameplay when developing games that are played over full motion video backgrounds such as Star Wars: Rebel Assault, so the team developed a track system enabling an infinite number of courses out of eight distinct parts and having similar frames on each sequence to use as a transition into a new track section.
+Spaans also stated that it was difficult merging characters into the backgrounds but Mørkrid claimed that "the game would have never been" without the involvement of Spaans, Stevenson, and Endre Endresen.
+Maniacs of Noise member Jeroen Tel was responsible for music and sound.
 Winter Gold's music is reminiscent of house music with rap and funky elements.

 Reception

-Winter Gold received mixed reception from critics since its release.
-Hobby Consolas's Roberto Lorente praised the fast-paced polygon graphics, sound design, playability and fun factor but found the game's color palette as not very flashy.
-Total!'s Frederic Berg commended the gameplay, polygon visuals and techno-style music and sound design but criticized the lack of replay value to motivate multiple play sessions.
+Winter Gold received mixed critical reception.
+Hobby Consolas's Roberto Lorente praised the fast-paced polygon graphics, sound design, playability, and fun factor but found the color palette as not very flashy.
+Total!'s Frederic Berg commended the gameplay, polygon visuals, techno-style music, and sound design but criticized the lack of replay value.

-MAN!AC's Martin Gaksch gave positive remarks to the funky presentation, interesting 3D polygon visuals and fast pacing of each discipline but felt mixed in regards to the sound and criticized the poor color palette, echoing the same sentiment as Lorente, as well as the letterboxed resolution.
-Video Games' Thomas Wiesner regarded the fast-paced 3D graphics as very impressive for Super NES standards, innovations of each discipline, controls, music and sound design but, like Berg, he criticized the lack of gameplay variety in Winter Gold outside of improving personal time records and competing against AI opponents.
-In a similar was as Lorente and Gaksch, Mega Fun's Christoph Pütz criticized the lack of colors but commended the soundtrack.
+MAN!AC's Martin Gaksch gave positive remarks to the funky presentation, interesting 3D polygon visuals, and fast pacing of each discipline but was mixed regarding sound and criticized the poor color palette with the same sentiment as Lorente, and the letterboxed resolution.
+Video Games' Thomas Wiesner regarded the fast-paced 3D graphics as very impressive for Super NES standards, innovations of each discipline, controls, music, and sound design but, like Berg, he criticized the lack of gameplay variety in Winter Gold outside of improving personal time records and competing against AI opponents.
+In a similar way as Lorente and Gaksch, Mega Fun's Christoph Pütz criticized the lack of colors but commended the soundtrack.